Goat vs. Lamb — Health Impact and Nutrition Comparison

 The most common limiting amino acids found in food are lysine, threonine, and tryptophan, which are present in both types of meat.
 Goat meat is richer in threonine and tryptophan; however, surprisingly, lamb meat has a higher lysine concentration.

 Research has shown that goat meat has a relatively favorable polyunsaturated fatty acid to saturated fatty acid ratio, making it a healthier choice, especially for people with cardiovascular issues.
-Grain feeding goats increases this ratio; however, it also increases the omega-6 to omega-3 fatty acid ratio to an unfavorable level (1).
+Grain-feeding goats increases this ratio; however, it also increases the omega-6 to omega-3 fatty acid ratio to an unfavorable level (7).

-Lamb meat has the highest amount of conjugated linoleic acid, among other ruminant meats.
-Conjugated linoleic acid has been found to have anticarcinogenic and antiatherogenic qualities, proving beneficial in cancer, coronary heart disease, and diabetes (3).
+Lamb meat has the highest amount of conjugated linoleic acid among other ruminant meats.
+Conjugated linoleic acid has been found to have anticarcinogenic and antiatherogenic qualities, proving beneficial in cancer, coronary heart disease, and diabetes (9).

-For all the positive effects these types of meat have on health, their consumption still has to be moderated.
-Much like other red meat, lamb and goat can increase the chances of colorectal and nasopharyngeal cancers, as well as lung and pancreatic cancers (7)
+For all the positive effects these types of meat have on health, their consumption must still be moderated.
+Much like other red meat, lamb and goat can increase the chances of colorectal and nasopharyngeal cancers, as well as lung and pancreatic cancers (13)